Codenames as a Benchmark for Large Language Models: Discussion

 \subsubsection{Single Team Version}

 Looking first at the performance of the LLMs for the single team version of Codenames, see Table \ref{results_table1}, we can see that the o1-preview model achieved the best performance when paired with a matching model (i.e., the same base LLM for both the codemaster and guesser).
-The statistical significance of this result was confirmed using a one-sided t-test ($p < 0.05$), compared pairwise against all other models.
 Looking at the other LLMs, the difference in performance is not as clear, with the general trend being that model pairs with a higher loss percentage typically received a higher average score.
 This can largely be attributed to fact that a loss results in a very high score of 25, meaning that it is often strategically better to play it safe rather than running the risk of selecting the assassin word (at least when averaging performance over multiple trials).

 Looking at the other statistics for each LLM, we can make several observations about the different play styles of each model.
 One major differentiating factor between the models was their level of risk taking as both codemaster and guesser.
-The riskiness of codemasters was determined using the \textit{Clues Avg} column.
-Based on the average clue number given by each codemaster, we can order the LLMs from most to least risky (o1-mini, Sonnet-3.5, o1-preview, Gemini-1.5, GPT-4o, and Llama-3.1).
-This riskiness in terms of the clue number given, also heavily correlates with the percentage number of losses (i.e., riskier codemasters tended to have a high percentage number of losses, when accounting for differences in the guesser model).
+The riskiness of codemasters was estimated using the \textit{Clues Avg} column.
+Based on the average clue number given by each codemaster, we can order the LLMs from most to least risky (o3-mini, DeepSeek-R1, o1-mini, Sonnet-3.5, o1-preview, DeepSeek-V3, Gemini-1.5, GPT-4o, and Llama-3.1).
+This riskiness in terms of the clue number given also heavily correlates with the percentage number of losses, with a Spearman's rank correlation coefficient of 0.821 between these two columns when considering all LLM model pairs (i.e., riskier codemasters tended to have a high percentage number of losses, when accounting for differences in the guesser model).
 The \textit{Median} and \textit{Min} columns also back up these findings as these values appear generally lower for the risky codemasters, indicating that when these models do win that they do so in a lower number of turns.
 Risky codemasters are also likely to have a higher number of Blue and Civillian words selected.